goauthentik/authentik/website/docs/providers/ldap/generic_setup.md

 2. Create a new group for LDAP searches.
 In this example `ldapsearch`.
 Add the `ldapservice` user to this new group.

 :::info
 Note: The `default-authentication-flow` can have multi-factor authenticator(s) configured.
-If mult-factor authentication if used on the `default-authentication-flow`, create a new authentication flow, with 3 stages, dedicated to LDAP.
+If multi-factor authentication is used on the `default-authentication-flow`, create a new authentication flow, with 3 stages, dedicated to LDAP.
 :::

 ### Create Custom Stages